tari-project/rfcs/src/RFC-0321_ProcessingForeignProposals.md

 As a local committee member, when I receive a foreign proposal, if it is valid I will queue up a special command ForeignProposal(number, QC_Hash) that I must propose when I am next leader (if it has not been proposed already).
 I also **should** request all transaction hashes that I have not seen from involved_shards for each transaction in the proposal, and add them to my mempool for execution.

-In the same order of transactions in the proposal, the transactions must be sequenced into the local chain as either a TIMEOUT or a LOCALPREPARE(TxId, ForeignShardId).
+Before transactions in the `N+1`th foreign proposal for a shard, all transactions in the `N`th foreign proposal for that shard must be sequenced into the local chain as either a TIMEOUT or a LOCALPREPARE(TxId, ForeignShardId).

 When a LOCALPREPARE command is found in a local proposal, there **must** be a Prepare(tx) command for that transaction in or before the current proposal.

-In the [TIMEOUT_TIME] block  (e.g. 1000 blocks, but should probably be equal to committee_size * X rounds) after the ForeignProposal command has been proposed, all transactions in the proposal must be sequenced, either as LOCALPREPAREs or TIMEOUTs.
+In the `TIMEOUT_TIME`` block  (e.g. 1000 blocks, but should probably be equal to committee_size * X rounds) after the ForeignProposal command has been proposed, all transactions in the proposal must be sequenced, either as LOCALPREPAREs or TIMEOUTs.
 This is to cater for the case where a transaction was prepared by a foreign committee, but was never found on the network.
 This is unlikely to happen in a non-malicious scenario.
+The more common case is that all transactions will be found and have a LOCALPREPARE, but a block at `TIMEOUT_TIME` **must** be considered invalid if there are any transactions that are not LOCALPREPARED or TIMEOUT from the foreign proposal that started the timeout.

 For this reason, LOCAL_PREPARES and TIMEOUTs do not count to the block size.